Can you tell us a bit about your family, kids, where you’re from etc

 What are the values that drive you?

 I receive satisfaction from working in a challenging environment that presents new and positive opportunities.
 I need to work in a sector that has a greater purpose than revenue generation.
-Fortunately, the arts and music have provided me with a very rich and enjoyable career over the last 21 years.
+I consider myself very lucky to have been able to have a career in music, as few people have the opportunity to combine their career with something that they love or feel passionate about.

 How do you maintain work/life balance?